Guide

 Rows respond to four interactions.
 The hierarchy from most-deliberate to most-casual:

-If you're left-handed, turn on Settings → General → Mirror swipes — right and left swap meanings.
+If you're left-handed, turn on Settings → General → Mirror swipes.
+Right and left swap meanings.

 The Day tab

 The Day tab shows the timed schedule for the selected day.
 Use the date strip at the top to navigate (chevrons or the calendar caret).
+All-day events bubble to a section at the top; timed events fall into MORNING or AFTERNOON based on the start hour.

 Adding an event